leafo/aroma/site/tutorial.md

 <img src="http://leafo.net/shotsnb/2012-05-12_11-45-39.png" alt="Error message" />

+It's possible to customize where this information is written.
+For example, consider logging errors to some server so you can tell when the client's game crashes.

+See the documentation for the [Aroma constructor][5].

 ### Using Chrome's FPS Counter

-Although Aroma has a built in [function to get the FPS][6], Chrome has a convenient FPS counter that includes a graph of the FPS over time.
+Although Aroma has a built in [function to get the framerate][6], Chrome has a convenient FPS counter that includes a graph of the FPS over time.

 To enable it, navigate your browser to `chrome://flags` and enable the FPS Counter.